coracle-social/zooid/README.md

 A single zooid instance can run any number of "virtual" relays.
 The `config` directory can contain any number of configuration files, each of which represents a single virtual relay.

+## Environment

+Zooid supports a few environment variables, which configure shared resources, like the web server or sqlite database file.

+- `PORT` - the port the server will listen on for all requests.
+Defaults to `3334`.
+- `DATABASE_PATH` - the location of the database path.
+Defaults to `./data.db`

 ## Configuration

 Configuration files are written using [toml](https://toml.io).
 The name of the configuration file should be the hostname the relay serves, for example `relay.example.com`.
 Config files contain the following sections: